 Some of the world's finest premium gourmet coffees are grown in Sumatra and called Mandheling, Ankola, and Lintong.
 These coffees are distinguished by their full body, more earthy than Java Arabica, and with a low acidity.
 Sumatran coffees are renown for providing a rich, satisfying flavor.
 Sumatra coffees (Mandheling particularly) are typically available as both Fair Trade and Organic certified.

-Though Mandheling is dry processed, the method includes washing the dried husk of the coffee cherry (fruit) in hot water which provides a more uniform appearance of the coffee beans than the typical dry processed coffee, and likely contributes to the coffee's fine flavor.
+Though Mandheling is dry processed, their particular method involves washing the dried coffee cherry in hot water to provide a more consistent appearance of the coffee beans than typical dry processed coffees, and likely contributes to the coffee's fine flavor.

 Sumatra Mandheling coffee is named after the north Sumatran Mandailing people and is considered one of the world's top specialty coffees.
 It grows at elevations up to 5,000 feet and as low as 2,500 feet above sea level near Padang in west-central Indonesia.

-With a body as full as any premium coffees, Sumatra Mandheling can be downright syrupy.
+With a body as full as any premium coffees, Sumatra Mandheling reviews frequently describe that it can be downright syrupy.
 Despite a subdued acidity the tastes are complex and intense, and a chocolate sweet flavor often holds earthy undertones.
 Notes of licorice may also be present.